cjschu17/hcil-20/Academic-Conference-Accents.md

 ---

 ## Enclitics
--The Venetus A scribe treats enclitic accent rules differently.
+- The Venetus A scribe treats enclitic accent rules differently.

 ---